wp-plugins/wdl-pedigree-chart/readme.txt

 *   Remove the Three Generation Restriction

-For all Support issues please use the FAQ's and forum located at the following address.
+<strong>For all Support issues please use the FAQ's and forum located at the following address.</strong>

 *   <a href="http://lyons-barton.com/wdl-pedigree-chart/#faq">Frequently Asked Questions</a>
 *   <a href="http://lyons-barton.com/forums/forum/3881-2/"> WDL Pedigree Forum</a>